isabella232/docs-13/docs/examples/Star_Wars_Expo.md

   : <Loading />}
 ```

-!!! hint ""
+!!! note
-    Note: We only render the films if the data is loaded, otherwise we just render a spinner.
+    We only render the films if the data is loaded, otherwise we just render a spinner.

 <div data-snack-id="r1oi7XkeZ" class="expo" data-snack-platform="ios" data-snack-preview="false"></div>